joshwd/hugosite/content/research/sanitation-longrun.md

 Year: ""
 ---

-Subsidies are common in development policy to encourage adoption of new technologies.
-Evidence suggests subsidies may either increase or decrease longer-run adoption.
-I study the dynamics of technology adoption in response to subsidies in an urban sanitation context.
+I study the dynamics of consumer choices in response to short-term subsidies.
 The technology, a matching platform for sanitation services in Dakar, Senegal, was designed to connect households with service providers.
-I exploit spatial variation in exposure to short-term subsidies for septic pit desludgings through the platform.
-Using a neighborhood-level panel constructed from platform administrative data, I show that neighborhoods exposed to short-term subsidies continue using the platform at significantly higher levels, but this effect declines over time.
+I exploit spatial variation in exposure to short-term subsidies which induced consumers to use the platform.
+Using a neighborhoodlevel panel constructed from platform administrative data, I show that households in neighborhoods exposed to short-term subsidies are significantly more likely to use the platform after the subsidies end, but this effect declines gradually to zero over time.
 Following a subsequent city-wide subsidy campaign, increased adoption re-emerges in previously-subsidized neighborhoods.
 I find evidence suggesting within-neighborhood spillovers are a mechanism for increased long-run adoption: new users make up a substantial fraction of the increased adoption over time in previously-subsidized neighborhoods.